varnish/libvmod-tinykvm/docs/glossary.md

 			"virtual": "/main.ts",
 			"real": "/home/deno/main.ts"
 		}, {
+			"real": "/home/gonzo/.cache/deno/remote",
+			"writable": true,
+			"prefix": true
+		}, {
 			"virtual": "/",
 			"real": "/home/deno"
+		}, {
+			"virtual": "/proc/self/exe",
+			"real": "/home/user/myprogram.elf",
+			"symlink": true
 		}
 	],
 ```

 Example paths for a Deno program.
 It will rewrite `/main.ts` to `/home/deno/main.ts` hiding the real path.
+Prefixes are paths that start with the given string, and any string that starts with the prefix, but is longer will still match.
+Writable prefixes are dangerous.
+Symlinks are resolved by matching against the virtual path and returning the real path as the answer.

 * `current_working_directory`

-Sets the current working directory used by `getcwd` in guest programs.
+Sets the current working directory used by `getcwd` and other system calls in guest programs.
+The path must exist and be accessible such that AT_CWDFD can be used as relative to it.

 * `verbose`